-For details on admission arrangements and accessibility please see our SEND Policy and Accessibility Policy and Plan which is available on request.
+For details on admission arrangements and accessibility, please refer to our SEND Policy and Accessibility Policy and Plan, which is available on request.

-This information is for students who are allowed access arrangements in GCSE, GCE, Entry Level & Key Skills assessments.
+This information is for students who are allowed access arrangements in GCSE, NVQ, Entry Level & Key Skills assessments.
 The main access arrangements are:

-- Prompters, for candidates who lose concentration easily
+- Prompters for candidates who lose concentration easily/quickly in assessments

-Hampshire SENDIASS offer information, advice and support on issues relating to a child or young person’s special educational needs or disability.
+Hampshire SENDIASS offers information, advice and support on issues relating to a child or young person’s special educational needs or disability.
 The service is free, confidential and impartial.
-You can click here to watch a video that explains more about how they work with families.
-Sometimes information is not enough.
-You may want help to gather information, make sense of it and apply it to your own situation.
-Hampshire SENDIASS is there to provide advice, and they offer this service by email, on the telephone and through work with groups.
+You can click here to watch videos that explain more about how they work with families.
+Sometimes information alone is not enough and you may want help to gather information, make sense of it and apply it to your own situation.
+Hampshire SENDIASS is there to provide advice, which they can offer by email, on the telephone and through work with groups.

 Their opening hours are Monday-Thursday 9am-5pm, and on Fridays 9am-4pm.
 You can contact them on 0808 164 5504 or via email email@example.com .

-Hampshire Parent Carer Network (HPCN) offers parent/carers of children and young people, aged 0-25 with additional needs (diagnosed or not) or disability, the opportunity to tell the Local Authority, Health and other services, what life is really like.
+Hampshire Parent Carer Network (HPCN) offers parent/carers of children and young people aged 0-25 with additional needs (diagnosed or not) or disability the opportunity to tell the Local Authority, Health and other services what life is really like.
 When you join as a member of HPCN, you can access sessions, events and training opportunities.
-There is a monthly newsletter full of information and ways to get involved.
-The best part is you can choose how little or how much you want to be involved.
+There is a monthly newsletter full of information and ways to get involved, and you get to choose how involved you wish to become.
 You can complete a survey here and there, come to a local session or join as a parent representative.
 To join, go to: https://hpcn.us14.list-manage.com/subscribe?u=2f04c431b9ff23f7fe135d9b0&id=411d1c1d1b

-Parent Reps and Steering Group - Parent representatives attend several meetings and work streams with Hampshire County Council and other key stakeholders such as Health.
-Parent/carers attend these meetings to give first-hand experience and input to the decision makers; representing the views of parents across Hampshire.
-Full training is given, and the team will support you.
-If you would be interested in participating directly, please do email email@example.com for a chat.
+Parent Reps and Steering Group - Parent representatives attend several meetings and work streams with Hampshire County Council and other key stakeholders, such as health practitioners.
+Parent/carers attend these meetings to share their first-hand experiences and give input to the decision makers, representing the views of parents across Hampshire.
+Full training is given and the team will support you.
+If you would be interested in participating directly, please do email firstname.lastname@example.org for a chat.

 There is also a steering group who manage the strategic running of the forum and future direction.
 Again, if this interests you or you would like to find out more, email email@example.com.

-Events - HPCN run regular events to support parent/carers and to share ideas experiences.
-For the Autumn term, all events are taking place online.
+Events - HPCN run regular events to support parent/carers and to share ideas and experiences.
 Full details of events can be found on their website: http://www.hpcn.org.uk/events-meetings/

 - Get-togethers - a way to meet and share ideas with other parents in your local area over tea or coffee.
-With occasional guest speakers, these sessions are largely to allow you to have an opportunity to have your say in a relaxed environment. http://www.hpcn.org.uk/what-we-do/
+With occasional guest speakers, these sessions provide an opportunity to have your say in a relaxed environment. http://www.hpcn.org.uk/what-we-do/

-- Future in Mind - For parents with children or young people who are struggling with their mental health.
-If your child is attending or waiting to attend CAMHS, then these meetings allow you to share strategies and experiences with other parents and keep up to date with CAMHS. http://www.hpcn.org.uk/information/
+- Future in Mind - support and information for parents with children or young people who are struggling with their mental health.
+If your child is attending or waiting to attend CAMHS, these meetings allow you to share strategies and experiences with other parents and help keep up to date with CAMHS. http://www.hpcn.org.uk/information/

-- Meet the SEN Team - An opportunity to meet representatives from Education, Health and Social care to ask your questions.
-Workshop training and opportunities to learn more about matters such as the EHCP process, annual reviews etc.
+- Meet the SEN Team - an opportunity to meet and ask questions to representatives from education, health and social care sectors.
+Workshop training and opportunities to learn more about matters, such as the EHCP process and annual reviews.